Yep, we’re talking about the same plant species as marijuana (i.e., Cannabis).

 All this for a mere 56 calories, comparable to roughly one cup of cantaloupe.

-It's treasure trove of essential fatty acids (EFAs) with a beneficial balance of omega-6 to omega-3 fatty acids, is particularly important for those who tend to run low on EFAs.
+With a beneficial balance of omega-6 to omega-3 fatty acids. is particularly important for those who tend to run low on EFAs.

 The majority of North Americans get 11 to 30 times more omega-6s than omega-3s.